 All written assignments will be submitted through Digital Dropbox on Blackboard.
 No assignments will be submitted in hardcopy, whether handed to the instructor, dropped at the main office, or slid under office doors.
-It is the student's responsibility to keep a copy of each submitted assignment, and to check email regularly for notices of missing assignments.
+It is the student's responsibility to submit assignments in a form that can be opened and read by the instructor, to keep a copy of each submitted assignment, and to check email regularly for notices of missing assignments.